 If we settle your case and we receive our fees and costs, will you owe any medical bills?

-Our goal is for your portion of the settlement to pay for all of your out of pocket past medical bills, if any.
-We also want to give you a check after all of your bills are paid.
+Our goal is for the remainder of the settlement (after our fees and costs) to pay for all of your out of pocket past medical bills, if any.
+We also want there to be as much money as possible for you after all of your bills are paid.

 In most cases that we’ve handled, our clients’ portion of the settlement was larger than our attorney’s fee.

-We have never had one case where, after we received our fees and costs, and our client received money to pay for all the medical bills, our client was left with out of pocket bills.
+Additionally, we have never had a case where, after we received our fees and costs, and our client received money to pay for all the medical bills, our client was left with out of pocket bills.

 Could it happen?
 Yes, anything is possible.